Oaklands Park House

 The Victorian mansion at Oaklands Park was built c.
 1890, probably for Capt.
 Richard Elliott Palmer (b.1853), formerly of the Kerry Militia, and his wife Mrs Minnie Merritt Palmer (b.1856) a cycling enthusiast and patron of the arts.

-Richard died in 1931, aged 78, leaving the estate to Minnie; on her death in 1934, it appears to have passed to her executor, Harold Harris Bailey (1878-1962), an eminent ornithologist and author of several publications on American birds.
-The Bailey Family held the estate for many years, running a successful dairy herd.
-The house itself seems to have fallen into disuse after being sold in 1998 for £565,000.
-Local rumour has it that the buyer was a local hunt master, who was ultimately unable to foot the bill for renovations.
-The last Mr Bailey to live at Oaklands Park died around 2000 and the rest of the estate was sold to a neighbouring farmer, who dispersed the dairy herd to concentrate on beef instead.
+Capt.
+Palmer died in 1931 aged 78, leaving the estate to Minnie; on her death in 1934, it appears to have passed to her executor Harold Harris Bailey (1878-1962), an eminent ornithologist and author of several publications on American birds.
+The Bailey Family held the estate for many years, running a successful dairy business, but appear to have sold the great house as a self-contained parcel in 1998 for £565,000.
+Rumour has it that the buyer was a master of the local hunt, who was ultimately unable to foot the bill for renovations.

 Though it is abandoned, it is far from quiet here; Planes from nearby Gatwick roar overhead every five or ten minutes, so loud that the sound can be felt even indoors; in the intervals, an electric fence ticks, horses whinny, farm dogs bark - I think they might be on to me, but their owners hush them, unaware of the intruder in their midst.